tsawler/go-microservices/README.md

 In addition to those services, the included `docker-compose.yml` at the root level of the project starts the following services:

-- Postgresql 14
+- Postgresql - used by the authentication service to store user accounts
-- mailhog
+- MongoDB - used by the logger service to save logs from all services
-- MongoDB
+- etcd - used for service discovery
-- etcd
+- mailhog - used as a fake mail server to work with the mail service

 ## Running the project
 From the root level of the project, execute this command (this assumes that you have